learn-frame/learn-design-patterns/.github/ISSUE_TEMPLATE.md

 What is the expected behavior?

-Which versions of BLOG_FE, and which browser / OS are affected by this issue?
-Did this work in previous versions of BLOG_FE?
+Which versions of Design Patterns, and which browser / OS are affected by this issue?
+Did this work in previous versions of Design Patterns?